Joy has helped raise and butcher poultry for 20 years, including chickens, ducks, geese, guineas & turkeys. The journey

 My mother and I worked together to prepare this demonstration.
-We had quite a bit of food prep to do in a short time, so had a full stove.
+We had quite a bit of food prep to do in a short time, so we had a full stove.

 Once your meat is in your jars, you'll have a long time waiting for the canning process to complete.
 Make the most of it and freeze vegetables, bake bread, or prepare lunches!
 You'll be glad you did.

 And later on, when you are forced into multitasking while juggling work, home, and food—maybe even homesteading—you'll thank yourself for taking advantage of a day here and there to can meat.

 Canned Chicken Breasts With Orange Juice, Vegetables, and Rice

 Several Kinds of Home-Canned Meats With Recipe Ideas